Seed Quantity Calculator

 🧮 Calculator Tab

-- Select Crop Type:- Choose from 12 common vegetables
+- Choose from 12 common vegetables

 - Auto-fills spacing and germination data